|

 (Address Event Representation) or in any case a proprietary protocol that

-allows communication via events (digital pulses in the time domain) between
+allows communication via events (digital pulses in the time domain) between NPUs (Neural Processing Units).
+Multiple NPUs can be interconnected (configuration) to simulate

-(configuration) to simulate different neural network architectures.
-From a
+different neural network architectures.
+From a practical point of view

-practical point of view Event-Based Processing and Event-Based Learning are
+Event-Based Processing and Event-Based Learning are efficient only if the

-efficient only if the sensors are also designed to communicate the input data
+sensors are also designed to communicate the input data directly with an

-the chip is to accept input from traditional sensors.
+to accept input from traditional sensors.
 About the property of “one shot

 learning”, this is strictly bound to the neural network model that is